See one of the largest seizures of illegal fireworks in California history

 Napa and Sonoma counties, for example, just spent most of the weekend under a National Weather Service red flag warning.
 In Lake County, the Pawnee Fire has been burning for a week now.
 More than 40,000 acres of Yolo County are blazing.
 Survivors of the October wine country fires are asking themselves this week whether fireworks are worth the traumatic flashbacks.

-Last week, Cal Fire Director Ken Pimott issued a statement reminding that about half the July 4 fires nationally are started by fireworks, and that the “safe and sane” fireworks sold legally in California can still be a hazard if they aren’t used correctly.
+In June 2018, Cal Fire Director Ken Pimott issued a statement reminding that about half the July 4 fires nationally are started by fireworks, and that the “safe and sane” fireworks sold legally in California can still be a hazard if they aren’t used correctly.

 Even the organized public fireworks displays put on by professionals aren’t foolproof.
 Remember the 2015 Cal Expo mishap, when the Sacramento region’s largest fireworks show ended with a misfired mortar, a shower of sparks and two brush fires?